AdaCore/e3-core/CONTRIBUTING.md

 pip install tox
 ```

-In order to run the public testsuite of `e3-core`, do:
+In order to run the public testsuite of `e3-core` and check that there
+is no error when generating the documentation, do:

 ```bash
 tox
 ```

+The doc is generated in ``.tox/docs/html``.

 To verify that the `e3-core` package is PEP8 compliant and that no error is
 reported by PyFlakes, do: